 A side effect of not knowing a company’s share price or value is lower volatility.
 Companies listed on the sharemarket have their share prices go up and down every day, sometimes by large amounts.
 Equity Crowdfunding stays away from the ups and downs of the public sharemarket, so these companies’ value is significantly more stable.
 This could serve to stabilise your overall investment portfolio during times of high market volatility.

 Lastly, some companies will give their crowdfunding shareholders discounts and rewards.
-For example, ParrotDog and Zeffer offer shareholder discounts on their beer and cider, and Behemoth Brewing are rewarding their shareholders with goodies like a t-shirt and hat.
+For example, ParrotDog and Zeffer offer shareholder discounts on their beer and cider, and Behemoth Brewing rewarded their shareholders with goodies like a t-shirt and hat (see below).
 You may also be invited to annual shareholder meetings, where there is sure to be free food and drinks 🙂

 4. How do I sell the shares I bought through Equity Crowdfunding?